Duck Eggs Health Benefits

 These waterfowl eggs naturally have more omega 3 fatty acids than chicken eggs and as they are pasture raised, more of such benefits should be present.
 Insist on pasture raised eggs.

-A Distinguished Top Chef Will Love Duck Eggs
+A Distinguished Top Chef Will Love Them

 In addition to the higher fat content in the yolk of duck eggs, they also have more protein in the white of the eggs.
 This is especially desirable in making meringues as they whip up better and tend to maintain form longer.

-When preparing duck eggs as poached eggs, hard cooked eggs, or fried eggs, keep in mind that duck eggs hold less water content.
+When preparing duck eggs as poached eggs, hard cooked eggs, or fried eggs, keep in mind that they hold less water content.
 Consequently cooks tend to over-cook them frequently.
 This makes them more rubbery and even darkens the color of the whites.
 So when you experiment in cooking with them for the first time, prepare for a few variances.
 They can give you some differing results from what you may have experienced with chicken eggs.
 It may take a few tries but eventually, you will be delighted with your results.

 For an exciting venture, you may want to try tea eggs made using duck eggs.
 Or for the more adventurous, smoked tea eggs can even be turned into Chinese-style deviled eggs!
 What a fun family project.
 Or take up the challenge of it for your next dinner where you want something unique to serve.